 Gypsum acts as a natural fertiliser, it improves the soil structure and aids water absorption.
 It also stimulates plant growth.

 Siniat uses only recycled paper in its plasterboard manufacturing plants in Altona (VIC), Matraville (NSW) and Bundaberg (QLD).
 We also recycle any waste gypsum back in to the production process.
 Waste plasterboard is also used to manufacture gluts, the only packaging used for storing and transporting plasterboard.

-To find out more about Knauf’s wide range of plasterboard products, download our Product Catalogue.
+To find out more about Siniat’s wide range of plasterboard products, download our Product Catalogue.